mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 Containers need to talk to each other, to VMs and physical hosts and the internet, VMs and physical host and the internet  also need to talk back to containers.

-set of container networking options.
+Set of container  **networking options** are:

 - **bridge network**: aka *single-house networking*, *Nat* on Windows, *default network* or  *Docker zero*, it's oldest built-in network and the most common,  it turned on by default,  i.e. host and its running Docker,

 > each bridges are isolated  (layered network) even if they were on the same host, it requires port mappings to the host to get in or out.

-- **overlay networks** :  aka multi-host networks, instead of isolated bridges scoped to a single host, an overlay is a single layer-two network spanning multiple hosts (i.e. we can directly ping all container in multi-host)
+- **overlay networks** :  aka multi-host networks, instead of isolated bridges scoped to a single host, an overlay is a single layer to network spanning multiple hosts (i.e. we can directly ping all container in multi-host)

 >  with a single command we could create one of  **overlay networks**  (`docker network create mynetwork -o encrypted`) and then we attach containers to it.
 Encryption is a single command line flag; the control plane is encrypted out of the box and encrypting the data plane.